Al-Quduri: Biography

 Al-Quduri was born in Baghdad, Iraq.
 In his adulthood, he was considered as the leader of the Hanafi school of thought during his time, especially in Iraq.
-When he died in 1036/1037, he was buried in his house, but his remains were later transferred to be buried next to Muhammad ibn Ahmad al-Khwarizmi.
-Among Al-Quduri's most famous students is the historian and scholar, Al-Khatib al-Baghdadi, who narrated hadith from him.
+When he died in (362-5 Rad̲j̲aj̲b 428/972-24 April 1037), he was buried in his house on the same day in his house near by to the Hanafi renowned faqih Muhammad ibn Ahmad al-Khwarizmi (Bab Abi Khalaf. b.
+Muḥammad b.
+Aḥmad b.
+D̲j̲aj̲ʿfar b. Ḥamdān al-Bag̲h̲dādī) Among Al-Quduri's most famous students is the historian and scholar, Al-Khatib al-Baghdadi, who narrated hadith from him.